-From the moment I was strapped in, the reality begin to hit.
+From the moment I was strapped in, the reality begins to hit.
 The way I was tightly tucked in, this was going to be a driving experiencing like no other.
 As we bolted down that track and around those corners, I was hooked.
 I was consciously aware of relaxing my body and taking it all in.
 Much harder than you think.

 I could not believe the braking force around those corners.
 The handling of the car and the engineering this Ferrari had.
 As I was just about to relax and take every second of it in.
 In pure Ferrari form, the accelerator got stuck.
 Over and out.
 I was left like a lady without her shoes.
-Wanting more but not been able to go anywhere.
+Wanting more but not be able to go anywhere.

 A Ferrari is like any women.
 If you don’t give her the respect, she won’t behave.

-It was not the only Ferrari that broke down through out the day.
+It was not the only Ferrari that broke down throughout the day.
 I was shocked to see how many Ferrari’s needed so much attention.
 But I guess if you’re a petrol head then it’s part of the sport.